hoodiehq/hoodie/README.md

 * emails
 * and so much more

-And that's what it looks like:
+And this is what it looks like:

 ```javascript
 // user authentication & more